markvictor/harvest-moon-weather-calculator/README.md

 If you want to harvest a crop from your list, click the "Harvest" button.
 If a crop does not regrow, this is essentially identical to using "Scythe" to remove a crop.
 However, if a crop regrows upon harvesting (like strawberries or cucumbers), then clicking "Harvest" will reset the crop to its regrowth stage and allow you to continue tracking its required points.
 At the moment the "Harvest" button is always available, but in the future it will only show up if a crop is at its _mature_ stage, which could serve as a helpful reminder of what crops you can harvest that day.

-**Note: data storage is not implemented yet, so refreshing the page or exiting the browser will reset all crop data.**
+**Note: crop data is currently maintained in LocalStorage, so it will only persist on the same device & browser.**

 ## Future Features